-Focus on finding out what the employer wants to see in a candidate, then create a CV showing them in detail that you have what they want.
+Focus on finding out what the employer wants to see in a candidate, then build a CV that shows them in detail that you have what they want.

 Reading a job advert carefully

 Carefully go over the job description making a list of all of the skills, abilities, experience and qualifications that the employer is asking for.
 Then write your CV so that it shows and demonstrates that you have all of the requirements being asked for.

 Without wishing to state the obvious it is important to clearly list your personal details.
 Include your name, full postal address, both home and mobile telephone numbers and your email address.
 Do not put down your present employers email address or your current place of work telephone number.

 This is similar to a covering letter and as it is listed at the top of your CV its a good opportunity for you to quickly connect with the recruiter.
 Be concise and to the point, show that you know what the vacancy requires and that you have the skills to do it.
 This will make employer take notice and want to read more of your CV.
 At the end of the statement mention specifically the position that you are looking for.

 For maximum effect first give a short paragraph describing the company and your job role there.
 Then list by short bullet points your duties and responsibilities, focus on those points related to the job you are applying for.
 Key industry related skills and technical competencies are what recruiters value the most so try to focus on these.